OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowImage.md

 ## Code
-This is how a `RowImage` module is written in markdown:
+This is an [example](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/faq.md) of how a `RowImage` module is written in markdown:

 ```md [oma_github_pages/content/index.md]
   -